CommonAccord/Cmacc-Org/Doc/S/OurLegal/Sec/StyleSheet_v0.md

 2.Ti=Sections

-2.sec=Organize the text of a document as a list of its sections.
-If a section has subsections, make the section as a list of its subsections.
-Rinse and repeat as deep as your subsections go.
-Section headings ar in bold, on a separate line from the body of the text.
-All this is done automatically if you use the components like [Z/ol/4].
+2.0.sec=Organize the text of a document as a list of its sections.

+2.1.sec=If a section has subsections, make the section as a list of its subsections.

+2.2.sec=Rinse and repeat as deep as your subsections go.

+2.3.sec=Section headings are in bold, on a separate line from the body of the text.

+2.90.sec=All this is done automatically if you use the components like [Z/ol/s3].

+Note1="s3" means "s"ection bodies w/o headings, "3" of them.
+If you dropped the "s" it would expect 2.1.Ti=... etc. and if you did "4" it would expect 2.4.sec=...

+2.=[Z/ol/s3]

 3.Ti=Defined Terms